Old Town Vienna Walking Tour:

 25. Ringstrasse Tram Tour:

-In 1860, the growing city of Vienna needed more room so Emperor Franz Joseph I tore down the Medieval wall and filled in the former moat that circled old town to create today’s grand boulevard.
-This was a boom time for Vienna and grand buildings sprung up all along the new Ringstrasse circling around Vienna.
+In 1860, the growing city of Vienna needed more space, so Emperor Franz Joseph I tore down the Medieval wall and filled in the former moat that circled the old town to create today’s grand boulevard.
+This was a boom time for Vienna, and grand buildings sprung up all along the new Ringstrasse, which circled around it.

-Thanks to a modern system of tram lines, making the mile loop around the Ringstrasse to check out the sights is super easy.
+Thanks to a modern system of tram lines, making the mile-long loop around the Ringstrasse to check out the sights is super easy.
 The entire loop can be done in less than 30 minutes, but we suggest hopping off at various points to explore and fully experience the Ringstrasse attractions.
-To help make your trip a smooth one we have put together a great guide to the best sights and tips for using the trams along with a helpful printable map.
+To help make your trip a smooth one, we have put together a great guide to the best sights and tips for using the trams, along with a helpful printable map.

 Read More: Vienna Ring Tram Tour.